Julianassoa/julianassoa/README.md

 Hello, my name is Juliana Soares and I work as UX/UI Design. 👩‍💻

-- 🌱 I want to learn more about Frontend to further my career with UX/UI.
+- 🌱 I want to learn more about Frontend to further my career as UX/UI.